Several fitness enthusiasts have experienced constipation due to steroid use.

 Furthermore, taking steroids without medical or therapeutic purpose for extended periods of time can increase the risk of heart problems, skin thinning, bleeding, and inflammation.

-Additionally, misuse and abuse can lead to gender-specific issues like baldness and shrinking testicles in men and irregular menstruation in women .
+Additionally, misuse and abuse can lead to gender-specific issues like baldness and shrinking testicles in men and irregular menstruation in women, according to the National Institute on Drug Abuse .

 “Use of anabolic steroids for bodybuilding will cause the testes to shut down their testosterone production.
 This could be permanent, even after discontinuation of these drugs.”